elixir-europe/BioHackathon/interoperability/Deposition of Research Assets between FAIRDOM SEEKs and other public deposition services/README.md

 ## Expected outcomes
 ---

 We’d be aiming to achieve depositing basic items between one SEEK and another, starting small with individual items, moving to larger composite items.

-It would make use of our JSON API, and Research Objects and be designed in a way that can be easily extended to support additional public repositories.
+It would make use of our JSON API, and/or Research Objects and be designed in a way that can be easily extended to support additional public repositories.

 We’d hope to end with a clearer idea of future design decisions; solutions to known challenges; and realisation of any unexpected challenges that would influence the overall direction.

+We're also hoping to do some work incorporating Bioschemas and also dicussing Galaxy integration.